paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md

 (4) **Entity** — The term “entity” means a partnership, joint venture, association, corporation, organization, network, group, or subgroup, or any form of business collaboration.

-(5) **Foreign opioid trafficker** — The term “foreign opioid trafficker” means any foreign person that the President determines plays a significant role in opioid trafficking.
+(5) **Foreign opioid trafficker** — The term “foreign opioid trafficker” means— 11 So in original.

+  (A) means 1 any foreign person that the President determines plays a significant role in opioid trafficking; and

+  (B) may 1 include—

+    (i) any entity of the People’s Republic of China that the President determines—

+      (I) produces, manufactures, distributes, sells, or knowingly finances or transports any goods described in clause (i) or (ii) of paragraph (8)(A); and

+      (II) demonstrates a pattern of failing to take credible steps (including implementing appropriate know-your-customer procedures or cooperating with United States counternarcotics efforts) to detect or prevent opioid trafficking; and

+    (ii) any senior official of the Government of the People’s Republic of China that—

+      (I) has significant regulatory or law enforcement responsibilities with respect to the activities of an entity described in clause (i); and

+      (II) aids and abets opioid trafficking.

 (6) **Foreign person** — The term “foreign person”—